oauthstuff/app2app-evolution/README.md

 ## Problem Statement

-Since OAuth is used to issue access tokens for accessing protected resources it is crucial to secure the issuance process.
-Therefore, it is important that the Authorization Request and the Authorization Response does not get hijacked by an adversary.
+When using OAuth to issue access tokens for protected resources it is crucial to secure the issuance process.
+Therefore, it is important that the Authorization Request and the Authorization Response do not get hijacked by an adversary.

 If, for example, the
-Authorization Response gets hijacked and the client does not use PKCE, the adversary could inject the authorization code into his session to get access to the victim's protected resources ([Code Injection](https://tools.ietf.org/id/draft-ietf-oauth-security-topics-14.html#rfc.section.4.5)).
+Authorization Response is hijacked and the client does not use PKCE, the adversary could inject the stolen authorization code into his own session to get access to the victim's protected resources ([Code Injection](https://tools.ietf.org/id/draft-ietf-oauth-security-topics-14.html#rfc.section.4.5)).
-PKCE can help to protect the Authorization Response.
-But if the Authorization Request gets also hijacked, the attacker can modify it and use the authorization code despite PKCE.
+PKCE can help to protect against Code Injection, but if the Authorization Request is hijacked as well, the attacker can modify it and use the resulting authorization code despite PKCE.
 This attack is similar to the one described [here](https://web-in-security.blogspot.com/2017/01/pkce-what-cannot-be-protected.html).
 Using a Pushed Authorization Request (PAR) or signing the Authorization Request will also not mitigate the attacks that are possible if the OAuth redirection gets hijacked.
 Therefore, it is critical to properly secure the redirection to the OpenID Provider (IDP).

-In a browser, it is secure to redirect the user using a URL, but this is not secure on most mobile operating systems.
+In a browser, it is generally secure to redirect the user using a URL, but this is not the case on most mobile operating systems.
-Android, for example, permit's arbitrary apps to claim that they handle a specific domain.
-Although it is possible to verify a domain-app association ([Android App Link](https://developer.android.com/training/app-links)) this does not help if the app is not installed on the device.
+Android, for example, permits arbitrary apps to claim that they handle a specific domain.
+Although it is possible to verify a domain-app association ([Android App Link](https://developer.android.com/training/app-links)) this mechanism is not active if the respective app is not installed on the device.
 In case the IDP app is not installed the user would have to choose from a menu with which app he wants to open the URL.